NamanGupta1102/NamanGupta1102/README.md

-Of course.
-Here is a revised version of the README file with corrected markdown formatting and without the source citations.

 # Hi there, I'm Naman Gupta 👋

 I'm a Master's student in Artificial Intelligence at Boston University with a 3.86/4.0 CGPA, expecting to graduate in January 2026.
 I am passionate about Agentic AI, Machine Learning, LLMs, and NLP.
 My goal is to build robust and intelligent systems that solve real-world challenges.